DattCMohan/iste264group7_2/lofi_evaluation.md

 - It is unclear if they can jump from section to section on the housing application when they go back to edit
 - Some users wanted feedback at the end of the housing and dining application for confirmation
 - It was unclear where the roommate agreement form was found
+- Confusion on what the meal plan option meant (stripes, tiger, claws, etc)

 Maintenance
 - Confusion with the shared jobs and my jobs toggle
 - 'More information' tab was unclear and vague
+- Confusion on if jobs meant maintenance requests or maintenance employment

 #### Heuristic Evaluation Findings

 #### What to Change and Improve

 We would like to improve the housing and dining application process by separating the housing process from the meal plan process to elimate confusion.
 The subsections for housing would be under housing, and all the meal plan subsections would be grouped as well.
 This would make the process to change and edit less confusing.
 We would also like to add more instruction before completing the application for first time users, so they do not get confused.
+Adding an explanation on what each meal plan option entails would help the user.
 It would also be helpful to add a feedback page to thank them for submitting, and maybe add links to follow up forms (such as the roommate agreement form).
 It should also be made more clear that users can click on the left links when going back to edit their housing application.
 The first time they fill out these sections, this would be blocked, so they cannot jump forward.
 The specific meal plan options link should be more clear, so that users know they can find more information on each plan.

 On the maintenance page, the shared and my jobs section should be simplified and combined into one submission request to make it easier to use.
 The term 'more information' should be changed for clarity.